 On Sunday I’ll be Interviewing Manoj Kumar who’s a Principal Consultant at ThoughtWorks & a Selenium Conf Organiser.
 And I was chatting to Manoj about my marketing strategy as a tester.
-I’ve been fascinated about marketing (more than learning about automation testing) and this blog post is a reflection on that strategy.
+I’ve been fascinated about marketing (more than learning about test automation tools) and this blog post is a reflection on that strategy.

 Marketing is a numbers game